mrezanejad/LineDrawingExtraction/README.md

 <img src='readme_images/LogicalLinearExample.jpg' width=100%/>

 This approach is devised to recover image curves while preserving singularities and junctions.
-Operators are designed to respond when any of the three conditions of bein an Edge (**E**), or a Positive Constrast Line (**P**), or a Negative Constrast Line (**N**) is met locally in an image, and if so, either an edge, or a line is reported.
+Operators are designed to respond when any of the three conditions of being an Edge (**E**), or a Positive Constrast Line (**P**), or a Negative Constrast Line (**N**) is met locally in an image, and if so, either an edge, or a line is reported.